-The City of Denton is working closely with state and county health officials as we monitor the developing impacts of COVID-19 (Coronavirus).
+The City of Denton works closely with state and county health officials to monitor the impacts of COVID-19 (Coronavirus).

 Denton County Public Health

 United Way of Denton County leveraged public and private sector relationships to procure over $11.5 million* in funding support in 2020 and worked collaboratively with local community leaders to ensure funding is coordinated to cover all COVID-related needs of our community, including rental assistance, food insecurity for children and adults, childcare, etc. Find more COVID-19 response information on the United Way website.